Ingenious Pain: Plot

 The novel opens in 1771 with the autopsy of James Dye by two gentleman surgeons keen on understanding the deceased's famed inability to feel physical pain.
-The pair had been given access to the corpse by the Reverend Lestrade, hunting enthusiast and vicar to a country parish.
+The pair had been given access to the corpse by the Reverend Lestrade, a hunting enthusiast and vicar to a country parish.

-The story then rewinds to the night of James's conception on a midwinter night in 1739 when his mother is raped by a stranger while skating at night.
+The story then rewinds to the night of James's conception on a midwinter night in 1739, when his mother is raped by a stranger while skating at night.
 She gives birth to an infant whose failure to cry immediately creeps everyone out.
 Against all expectations the baby lives, growing up to be a mute boy with an inordinately precocious countenance that disconcerts everyone, foremost of all his schoolteacher, a crippled spinster who prides herself on being an expert on children.

 James is discovered to be incapable of feeling pain following a fall from the top of the tree.
-Shortly after he surprises everyone by speaking.
-While recuperating from the fall an outbreak of smallpox kills his mother and two siblings, leaving him alone with his older sister Liza, the only person who has any affection for him, and his mother's distraught husband, Joshua, an impoverished yeoman.
+Shortly after, he surprises everyone by speaking.
+While recuperating from the fall, an outbreak of smallpox kills his mother and two siblings, leaving him alone with his older sister Liza, the only person who has any affection for him, and his mother's distraught husband, Joshua, an impoverished yeoman.
 Already something of a habitual drunkard, Joshua gives himself completely to alcoholism in his grief, ultimately killing himself.

 James immediately departs for Bristol, leaving his Liza, who has been rendered blind by smallpox, to an undetermined fate.
 James searches out Marley Gummer, a veteran conman and huckster who had been among the men to rescue James from his fall and the first to note James's unusual nature.

 Gummer takes the young boy under his wing, training him to mimic pain and suffering.
 Once James has perfected his screams, they set out to tour the country fair circuit in England, peddling a quack nostrum touted as capable of warding off pain.
 It is at one of these acts that James catches the attention of a gentleman by the name of Canning, a collector of freaks and patron of artists.
 James understands Canning's overtures and willingly acquiesces to being kidnapped away from Gummer, who is beaten up by men in the employ of Canning.

 James finds himself being housed on a vast country estate, where he is largely left to his own devices.
 At night he wanders the seemingly endless corridors of Canning's manor house, encountering a librarian, a painter, and a pair of Siamese twins.
-Thanks to the librarian he is given access to a near-inexhaustible supply of anatomy books, from the painter the ability to finetune drawing (a skill he had picked up in his earlier childhood), and from the twins his first experience of sexual intercourse.
+His newfound acquaintances all provide something to James: through the librarian, he is given access to a near-inexhaustible supply of anatomy books, from the painter the ability to finetune drawing (a skill he had picked up in his earlier childhood), and from the twins his first experience of sexual intercourse.